ibm-cloud-docs/containers/cs_versions_autoscaler.md

 Refer to the following tables for a summary of changes for each version of the [cluster autoscaler add-on](/docs/containers?topic=containers-ca).

-Version `1.0.1` of {{site.data.keyword.block_storage_is_short}} add-on is deprecated.
-If your cluster runs a deprecated or unsupported add-on version, update your cluster to the latest version.
-You can update the add-on by disabling and re-enabling it.
-Disable the add-on by running the `ibmcloud ks cluster addon disable cluster-autoscaler --cluster <cluster-name>` command.
-Then, re-enable by running the `ibmcloud ks cluster addon enable cluster-autoscaler --cluster <cluster-name>` command.
+As of 23 June 2021, version `1.0.2` of the cluster autoscaler add-on is deprecated and becomes unsupported on 23 July 2021.
+Version `1.0.3`, which adds support for Kubernetes 1.21 is now available.
+If you have a deprecated or unsupported version of the add-on installed in your cluster, update the add-on to version `1.0.3`.
+To update the add-on in your cluster, disable the add-on and then re-enable the add-on.
+You might see a warning that resources or data might be deleted.
+For the cluster autoscaler update, any autoscaling operations that are in process when you disable the add-on fail.
+When you re-enable the add-on, autoscaling operations are restarted for you.
+Existing cluster autoscaler resources like the `iks-ca-configmap` are retained even after you disable the add-on.
+Your worker nodes are not deleted because of disabling the add-on.
 {: important}

 | Cluster autoscaler add-on version | Supported? | Kubernetes version support |